exercism/bash/docs/INSTALLATION.md

     echo $BASH_VERSION

-This should should output some terse information about the version of bash you are running.
+This should output some terse information about the version of bash you are running.
 If it does not, run the command

     /bin/bash